Heir: Sacklers won't settle unless freed from opioid suits

 That's the heart of argument over the settlement plans of the family and the company, based in Stamford, Connecticut.

-Two offices of the U.S. Justice Department, nine states and the District of Columbia are objecting to the company's settlement plan largely because it would grant legal protection to members of the wealthy Sackler family even though none of them are declaring bankruptcy themselves.
+The U.S. Bankruptcy Trustee, nine states and the District of Columbia are objecting to the company's settlement plan largely because it would grant legal protection to members of the wealthy Sackler family even though none of them are declaring bankruptcy themselves.

 The concept has sparked protests, as well as federal legislation known as the SACKLER Act that would bar these deals, known as third-party releases.
 They are granted by bankruptcy courts in some parts of the U.S., but not all.
 The bill has sputtered in Congress.

-Note: This story has been corrected to show that the U.S. Bankruptcy Trustee was the only office of the U.S. Department of Justice to object to the settlement, instead of two Justice Department offices objecting.